Code Wars Small programming tasks are a great way to improve your programming knowledge....

 Friendly blockers for containers: Tight coupling to middleware

-A code base may occasionally be inextricably linked to middleware or unfriendly container service.
+A Code Migration Strategy base may occasionally be inextricably linked to middleware or unfriendly container service.
 For instance, you might discover that your code base contains annotations that connect it to that application server when pursuing a modernization target to get rid of an Enterprise Java application server that is too expensive.
 Through refactoring, simple issues can be resolved, such as the application server being utilized for connection pooling to a database or for accessing JNDI.
 However, it might be more difficult to separate from things like message-driven beans (MDB).

 Here, the advice from our earlier post on choosing the best patterns to start with can be important in ensuring project success early on while also avoiding wasting valuable resources on tasks that cannot be completed in a timely way (or at all).